-Hootsuite probably has more engineers just focused on social media marketing than your all-in-one provider has working on the entire platform.
+Hootsuite probably has more engineers just focused on social media marketing than your all-in-one provider has worked on the entire platform.
 In addition, 100% of their top product people and their founders are focused on social media marketing.
 Add to that companies like Buffer (social media broadcasting and scheduling), Edgar (reuse of social media posts) and 22Social, and you’ve got a social media marketing stack that no marketing suite can compete with.

 Of course, if your marketing suite comes with a blogging platform, you’re competing with WordPress.

 We could do this analysis for every aspect of your all-in-one solution.
-The point is that trying to do everything well makes it really difficult to do anything at a world class level.
+The point is that trying to do everything well makes it really difficult to do anything at a world-class level.